Deco Peridot and diamonds drop earrings, Janet Deleuse Designs

 Crusaders brought Peridot back to Europe, preserved and adorned by the Catholic Church.
 Highly prized during the Ottoman Empire (circa 1300), the Turkish Sultans amassed the world’s largest collection of Peridots.
 The collection in the Istanbul Topkapi Museum includes a gold throne decorated with 955 Peridots, jeweled turbans and boxes decorated with extraodinary Peridots.

 Considered as a symbol of the sun, Peridot is often associated in lore with sunshine.
 Early Greek writings record that Peridot bestows royal dignity on its wearer.
-Marbode wrote, ” Peridot protects its owner from evil spirits when the gem is pierced and strung onto the hair of an ass and then tied around the wearer’s left arm.”
+Marbode wrote, ” Peridot protects its owner from evil spirits when the gem is pierced and strung onto the hair of a donkey and then tied around the wearer’s left arm.”
 Wearing an engraved peridot with the image of a torchbearer (a symbol of the sun), the stone will bring wealth to its wearer.

 The ideal color of Peridot is a pure “lime” green with no black or white inclusions.
 A hint of brown or yellow will diminish the value, as will flaws within the stone.
 The green color varies depending on the percentage of iron content, more than 15 percent gives an overall dark “blackish green” color which is unsuitable for it to be classified as gemstones.
 Peridot may be confused with green Tourmaline, green Zircon,green Garnets, Chrysoberyl, Diopside and Sinhalite.
 Peridot is a soft stone with the hardness 6.5 on Moh’s scale.